nmattei/cmps6790/_projects/Project1/Project1.md

 ### Groups and Collaboration Plan

-You are allowed to complete this project in a group of exactly size 2, no exceptions.
+If you are an undergraduate student you can complete this project in a group of exactly size 2 consisting of only undergraduate students, no exceptions.
 If you choose to complete this project as a group you must:
  1. Both members of the group must **turn in exaclty the same notebook on Canvas**.
  2. As the top cell in your notebook, you must also include a short *collaboration plan* describing how you are working together, what technologies you are using, and when / how often you are meeting to work on this project.
 Examples include: we setup a private Github repo to coordinate code and we met on Zoom X times…. or even we used [Teletype for Atom](https://teletype.atom.io/) or [RemoteCollab for Sublime](https://packagecontrol.io/packages/RemoteCollab).
 Failure to turn in a collaboration plan that shows you coordinated will be a loss of professionalism points.
 The turned in result will need to reflect the understanding of both students